frontendpatterns/frontendpatterns.dev/src/content/patterns/graphql-query.md

 Without this pattern, the premise that requesting precisely the data needed using GraphQL's declarative query language falls apart, and small changes trigger cascading regressions.

-## Context

-Use it whenever you're working on data fetching concerns in a codebase that multiple engineers touch daily.

 ## Solution

 Apply the GraphQL Query pattern by requesting precisely the data needed using GraphQL's declarative query language, and reinforce it with concise examples or tests.
 For example, let a `useOrders` hook own the network call while an `OrdersTable` component simply renders rows.